amoryg/amoryg.github.io/index.md

-#Guide to installing a LAMP stack on Google cloud:#
+# Guide to installing a LAMP stack on Google cloud

 1: Go to https://console.cloud.google.com/compute and create a new instance.